progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 <!-- ### Pulling in New Changes ### -->

-Jeżeli współpracujesz z innymi programistami, jeżeli w pewnym momencie jeden z Was wypchnie jakieś zmiany, drugi może napotkać konflikt podczas wypychania swoich zmian.
-Te zmiany będą odrzucone, do czasu włączenia tamtych.
+Jeżeli współpracujesz z innymi programistami, a jeden z Was w pewnym momencie wypchnie jakieś zmiany, drugi może napotkać konflikt podczas próby wypychnęcia swoich zmian.
+Ta zmiana będzie odrzucona, do czasu włączenia tamtych.
 W `git svn`, wygląda to tak:

 <!-- If you’re working with other developers, then at some point one of you will push, and then the other one will try to push a change that conflicts.
 That change will be rejected until you merge in their work.
 In `git svn`, it looks like this: -->